SSV-embedded/MLS100EV/README.md

 Windows recognizes the new device and installs an appropriate driver.
 This may take a moment.

 The MLS/100EV can then be addressed via a **virtual COM port** (serial interface).
-This virtual COM port is needed for the communication with Node-RED.
+This virtual COM port is needed for communication and data transfer.

 > :bulb: **TIP!**
 >